FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 ### CV

 Container for information regarding the CV-Setup and parameters

-- ferrocene_reference
+- changing_potential
-  - Type: Ferrocene_reference
+  - Type: float
   - Multiple: True
+  - Description: The potential which should be added
+- changing_potential_unit
+  - Type: float
+  - Description: The unit of the added potential
+- ferrocene_potential
+  - Type: float
+  - Description: ferrocene_potential
+- measurement_current_unit
+  - Type: CurrentUnits
-  - Description: Parameters of the ferocene reference measurement
+  - Description: The current unit of the measurement
-- halfe_wave_potential
+- measurement_potential_unit
   - Type: PotentialUnits
-  - Multiple: True
-  - Description: The half-wave potential of the measurement
+  - Description: The unit of the Potential
 - scan_rate
+  - Type: float
+  - Description: The scan rate of the measurement
+- scan_rate_unit
   - Type: ScanRateUnits
-  - Description: The scan rate of the measurement
+  - Description: The scan rate unit of the measurement
 - start_potential
   - Type: PotentialUnits
   - Description: The starting value of the potential